Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	  <img src="Images/Diagram2.png" />
     </figure>

-    Diagram 1 shows the workflow with a live media ingest from an
+    Diagram 1 shows an example workflow with live media ingest from an
     ingest source towards a media processing entity.
     In the example, the media processing entity
     prepares the final media presentation for the client  .
     The media processing entity could be a live packager for DASH or HLS streams.
 The segments of the stream may be requested via a CDN that acts as an intermediate proxy.

-    Diagram 2 shows the example in workflow 2 were content
+    Diagram 2 shows an example in workflow where content
-    is ingested directly into a Content Delivery Network.
+    is ingested directly by a Content Delivery Network.
-    The content delivery network enables the delivery to the client, but does not generate the manifests.
+    The Content Deliery Network enables the delivery to the client, but does not generate the manifests.

     A legacy example of a media ingest protocol for the first workflow